Linear Regression Slope Technical Analysis & Linear Regression Slope Signals

 Linear Slope Regression = (raw value of slope * 100 / price).

 The smoothing of the slope values is essential when comparing markets which are volatile & trade within wide trading price ranges for each price candle.
-The smoothed slope value will show the percent change in the trading price per every candlestick used in calculating the regression (best fit) line.
+The smoothed slope value will show the % change in the trading price per every candlestick used in calculating the regression (best fit) line.

 - If the smoothing out of the slope is 0.30, then the regression line is rising and adjusting at a rate of 0.30% for every candlestick.